Opened 11 years ago

 but the GNUC defines are different from default ones on other platforms.

-When building Apache OpenOffice?, errors are issued because there isn't a direct cast from signed char to char, even if signed char is the default setting (they are treated as different types).
+When building Apache OpenOffice, errors are issued because there isn't a direct cast from signed char to char, even if signed char is the default setting (they are treated as different types).

 Change History (2)

-comment:1 Changed 11 years ago by dmik
+comment:1 by dmik, 11 years ago

 Description: modified (diff)